The Department of Architecture is home to five registered student organizations. These

 Institute Student Affiliate (CSI-S), the International Interior Design Association

-Campus Center (IIDA), and the National Organization of Minority Architecture Students
+Campus Center (IIDA-CC), the National Organization of Minority Architecture Students

 These organizations sponsor various events throughout the academic year including

 workshops, special lectures, and site visits to architecture and design offices and

 built and under construction projects.
 They offer an opportunity to meet other students

 and practicing professionals through participation in professional, educational, and

 Membership in AIAS, CSI-S, IIDA-CC, and NOMAS is open to any student in architecture,

 interior design, or a related area of study.
 Students may join at any time.
 Membership